 In 2016, a Georgia Court of Appeal ruled that using a mobile phone to take photos or videos without a woman’s consent is, in fact, legal.
 Judge Elizabeth Branch concluded that while the behaviour was lewd, the state’s voyeurism law only forbids non-consensual recordings if they “occur in any private place and out of public view.”
 In other words, since the grocery store is a “public space”, the victim’s body was deemed fair game.

-3. In Nigeria, a man is allowed to hit his wife for the purpose of “correcting” her
+3. In Northern Nigeria, a man is allowed to hit his wife for the purpose of “correcting” her

-Intimate partner violence is permitted in Nigeria, so long as a husband can prove that the beating is “for the purpose of correcting his wife” and does not result in “grievous bodily harm”.
+Intimate partner violence is permitted in Northern Nigeria, so long as a husband can prove that the beating is “for the purpose of correcting his wife” and does not result in “grievous bodily harm”.
 Alarmingly, the same clause defines “bodily harm” as injuries that leads to over 21 days of hospitalisation.
 Across the world, the Russian government has recently voted on a bill to decriminalise domestic abuse.
 The new law states first-time offenders will no longer face criminal charges, and repeated offenders will receive leniency so long as the abuse “happens no more than once a year”.

 4. In Lebanon, rapists get to walk free if they marry their victims

 Activists have called on the Lebanese government to repeal a law that allows rapists to walk free by marrying their victims.
 Under Article 522 of the Lebanese Penal Code, perpetrators can exploit a legal loophole that states once women are married, they are expected to “surrender their rights to bodily autonomy”.
 In April, Lebanese artist Mireille Honein hung wedding dresses on Beirut’s seafront to protest the anti-women legislation.
-The proposal to overturn Article 522 is expected to go to the vote in May.

 5. In Saudi Arabia, women still can’t drive (or get a passport without a man’s approval)